 UC Davis School of Law has in recent years made impressive strides in several areas that have contributed and will continue to contribute to its growing national reputation.
 Our strong showing in numerous rankings represents a welcome confirmation of King Hall’s excellence.

-U.S. News & World Report Ranking: UC Davis School of Law placed 38th in the latest U.S. News rating of almost 200 American Bar Association-approved law schools.
-The rankings, which appear in the recently released 2013 edition of "America's Best Graduate Schools," confirm our high standing among the nation's top law schools.
+U.S. News & World Report Ranking: UC Davis School of Law placed 36th in the latest U.S. News rating of almost 200 American Bar Association-approved law schools.
+As part of the survey, the school was ranked 22nd in the nation based on responses from law school deans and faculty.
+The rankings, which appear in the recently released edition of "America's Best Graduate Schools," confirm our high standing among the nation's top law schools.

 A Top Law School for Public Interest: In a welcome recognition of UC Davis School of Law's status as one of nation's top public interest law schools, King Hall placed 16th in preLaw magazine's ranking of "Best Law Schools for Public Interest."